Gamealition/roybackup/README.md

 # Installation

+1. `apt-get install tar pv bzip2 coreutils` or distrobution equivalent
-1. Clone this repository into any directory
+2. Clone this repository into any directory
-2. Check the `*.exclude` files and ensure the patterns are not excluding anything you want
+3. Check the `*.exclude` files and ensure the patterns are not excluding anything you want
-3. `chmod +x roybackup`
+4. `chmod +x roybackup`

 # Usage